codefellows-seattle-aspdotnet-401d1/Lab38-WebAPI-Part3/README.md

 ## ReadMe
 - Your readme should include the following information:
   - Your link to your Azure deployed link
   - How long did it take you to complete this assignment?
+3-4 hours
   - What did you struggle with?
 Why?
 How did you solve?
+I struggled with creating things to test in my unit tests folder.
   - What did you learn during this assignment?
+I learned that which controller and model you refer to in a test matters.
-  - What resources did you utilize for this assingment?
+  - What resources did you utilize for this assingment? class demo, advice from instructor

 ## Rubric
 - 2pts: Additional resources is added with all required actions/behavior